 - Here in San Diego, spells of warm weather may occur during the winter and homeowners may opt to use air conditioning.
 If you have installed a cover or other protection on the outdoor half of your A/C, it’s critical to remember to remove the cover before starting up the unit.
 Operating an air conditioner with the outdoor component covered can quickly cause damage to expensive components including the system compressor.

-For more advice about the use of HVAC covers, ask the professionals at Sherlock Heating & Air Conditioning.
+For more advice about the use of HVAC covers, ask the professionals at Sherlock Plumbing Heating & Air.